tetratelabs/istio-0to60/docs/traffic-shifting.md

 # Traffic shifting

-Version 2 of the customers service has been developed and it's time to deploy it to production.
+Version 2 of the customers service has been developed, and it's time to deploy it to production.
+Whereas version 1 returned a list of customer names, version 2 also includes each customer's city.

 ## Deploying customers, v2